The Russian Campaign

 The Russian Campaign is a strategic board wargame published by Jedko Games in 1974 that simulates combat on the Eastern Front during World War II.
-Avalon Hill later bought the game and produced several editions.
+Avalon Hill bought the game in 1977 and produced several editions.

 The unit scale is German Corps and Soviet Armies and roughly covers the Berlin to Gorki region (west to east) and Arkhangelsk to Grozny (north to south).
 A full campaign game covers the June 1941 to June 1945 period but numerous shorter scenarios are commonly played.

 The system features a double-impulse movement system that simulates the German armored blitzkrieg into Western Russia, with mass breakthroughs and encirclements.
 The rules cover unit production with Russian "worker units" (which simulate both factories and fortifications in key cities), "Stuka" units representing German air strikes, partisans, rail movement, and weather rules.
 There are also several smaller scenarios detailing key periods during the campaign.